-Our Legislative and Public Affairs and EHS departments monitor changes in regulation and support the forming of opinion based on our expertise.
-We are continually working to reach our GHG emission reduction target, which puts ourselves in a better position to reduce potential future costs related to cap and trade schemes.
+Our Legislative and Public Affairs and EHS departments monitor changes in regulation and support the development of new policies and/or regulation based on our expertise.
+We are continually working to reach our GHG emission reduction target, which puts us in a better position to reduce potential future costs related to cap and trade schemes.
 Significant costs associated with these actions are limited to the labor costs associated with compliance.
-To arrive at \$100,000 we calculated the average annual salaries of our highest level compliance employee
+To arrive at \$100,000 we calculated the average annual salaries of our highest level compliance employee and our lowest level compliance employee.